likesandy/react-debug/src/react/packages/react-devtools/CONTRIBUTING.md

 ```sh
 yarn test-build-devtools
 ```
-You can connect tests to a debugger as well if you'd like by running:
+You can connect tests to a  as well if you'd like by running:
 ```sh
 yarn debug-test-build-devtools
 ```